-Note: In order to make this waterproof, DIYers generally use beeswax, but this option obviously doesn’t suit us all.
-So, those opposed to using beeswax should keep in mind that this sunscreen is meant to stay atop the skin, blocking the sun, rather than absorbing into the skin, which is often what makes the store-bought sunscreens problematic.
+Note: To make this waterproof, DIYers generally use beeswax, but this option isn’t vegan.
+So, those opposed to using beeswax should keep in mind that this sunscreen is meant to stay atop the skin, blocking the sun, rather than absorbing into the skin, which is often what makes store-bought sunscreens problematic.
 However, water washing sunscreen away might be our problem.

 Again, that’s just us worrying about ourselves (voluntarily applying chemicals), but DEET has long been a bane to the environment, specifically getting into our water sources.
 Unsurprisingly, it’s also toxic for fish.
 As a popular pesticide, it also kills insects, not just deters mosquitoes.

 There are a host of alternatives out there, but it’s nearly as easy (as finding or ordering them) to simply make one at home, using components with which we are comfortable.
 With only a few ingredients and a spray bottle, we are ready to get into the great outdoors.
 Try this mixture for starters: